123rishiag/Orbital-Overload/README.md

 ## Services and Components

+1. **GameService**: Manages and fetches the core game components and initialize the `Game Controller`.
-1. **GameService**: Centralized service for managing the game's core mechanics, including game state transitions and controller management.
+   - **Game Controller**: Centralized service for managing the game's core mechanics, including game state transitions and controller management.
-- **Game Controller**: Initializes and manages the main gameplay components, including the state machine and input systems.
    - **GameGenericStateMachine**: A generic state machine designed to manage state transitions for the `GameController`, allowing future extensions.
      - **GameStateMachine**: A specific implementation of `GameGenericStateMachine` that governs the overall game flow.
    - **IGameState**: Interface defining common behaviors for all game states.
-    - **GameStartState**: Prepares the game and initializes resources.
+     - **GameStartState**: Prepares the game.
      - **GameMenuState**: Displays the main menu.
      - **GamePlayState**: Manages active gameplay.
      - **GamePauseState**: Freezes gameplay for a pause.
+     - **GameRestartState**: Resets the game for replay.
      - **GameOverState**: Handles game-over logic.
-    - **GameRestartState**: Resets the game for replay.

 2. **EventService**: Manages event-driven communication across services.
    - **EventController**: Inherits from EventController to manage event registrations and notifications.

 3. **SoundService**: Manages sound effects and music for immersive gameplay.
-- **SoundType**: Enum categorizing sound effects (e.g., shooting, explosions).
+   - **SoundType**: Enum categorizing sound effects (e.g., shooting, hurt).
    - **SoundConfig**: Stores configuration for audio playback.

 4. **UIService**: Manages user interface interactions and HUD updates dynamically.
    - **UIController**: Handles menu interactions and HUD logic.
    - **UIView**: Manages the visual representation of UI elements.

 5. **InputService**: Processes and manages player inputs using Unity's New Input System for precise control of movement and shooting.

 6. **VFXService**: Controls visual effects for immersive feedback and dynamic visuals.
+   - **VFXType**: Enum defining various effect types (e.g., screen shakes).
+   - **VFXConfig**: Configures visual effect properties.
+   - **VFXPool**: Optimizes performance by reusing VFX objects.
    - **VFXController**: Governs the logic of visual effects.
    - **VFXModel**: Stores runtime data for each effect.
    - **VFXView**: Manages the rendering of effects.
-- **VFXType**: Enum defining various effect types (e.g., explosions, screen shakes).
-- **VFXConfig**: Configures visual effect properties.
-- **VFXPool**: Optimizes performance by reusing VFX objects.

 7. **CameraService**: Handles camera movements and effects such as screen shakes.
    - **CameraShakeType**: Enum defining shake patterns.
    - **CameraConfig**: Stores camera-related configurations.

 8. **ActorService**: Manages logic related to players and enemies.
    - **ActorType**: Enum defining types of actors (Player, Normal Enemy, Fast Enemy).
    - **ActorConfig**: Stores properties like speed and health for actors.
+   - **ActorPool**: Reuses actor instances to enhance performance.
    - **ActorController**: Governs behavior for actors.
      - **PlayerActorController**: Specialized logic for the player orb.
      - **EnemyActorController**: Manages enemy actions and interactions.
    - **ActorModel**: Stores runtime data for actors.
    - **ActorView**: Handles visual representation of actors.
-- **ActorPool**: Reuses actor instances to enhance performance.

 9. **ProjectileService**: Manages all logic related to bullets and other projectiles.
    - **ProjectileType**: Enum defining projectile types (Normal Bullet, Homing Bullet).
    - **ProjectileConfig**: Stores configuration for projectile behavior.
+   - **ProjectilePool**: Reuses projectile instances to save resources.
    - **ProjectileController**: Handles general projectile logic.
      - **HomingBulletProjectileController**: Adds homing behavior to bullets.
    - **ProjectileModel**: Manages runtime data for projectiles.
    - **ProjectileView**: Manages visual representation of projectiles.
-- **ProjectilePool**: Reuses projectile instances to save resources.

-10. **PowerUpService**: Handles spawning and management of power-ups to enhance gameplay.
+10. **PowerUpService**: Handles management of power-ups to enhance gameplay.
     - **PowerUpType**: Enum defining types of power-ups (e.g., HealthPick, HomingOrbs).
-- **PowerUpConfig**: Configurable properties for power-ups, such as duration, effect magnitude, and spawn frequency.
+    - **PowerUpConfig**: Configurable properties for power-ups, such as duration, and effect magnitude.
+    - **PowerUpPool**: Reuses power-up objects to reduce instantiation overhead and optimize performance.
     - **PowerUpController**: Governs logic for general power-up behavior, such as activation and deactivation.
       - **HealthPickPowerUpController**: Restores the player’s health by a specified amount.
       - **HomingOrbsPowerUpController**: Enables the player to fire homing projectiles for a limited time.
       - **RapidFirePowerUpController**: Temporarily increases the player’s firing rate, allowing faster shooting.
+      - **ShieldPowerUpController**: Provides the player with temporary invincibility, absorbing all damage.
       - **SlowMotionPowerUpController**: Slows down the game’s time scale, enhancing strategic gameplay.
-    - **ShieldPowerUpController**: Provides the player with temporary invincibility, absorbing all damage.
       - **TeleportPowerUpController**: Instantly moves the player orb to a random location on the map.
     - **PowerUpModel**: Stores runtime data for individual power-ups, such as active duration and cooldown state.
     - **PowerUpView**: Renders the visual aspects of power-ups, such as icons or particle effects.
-- **PowerUpPool**: Reuses power-up objects to reduce instantiation overhead and optimize performance.

 11. **SpawnService**: Manages the spawning of both enemies and power-ups.
     - **SpawnController**: Configures spawn intervals and locations dynamically.

 12. **Utilities**: Provides generic, reusable utilities for better performance and scalability.
-- **GenericObjectPool**: Implements object pooling for actors, projectiles, power-ups, and VFX.
+    - **GenericObjectPool**: Manages object pooling for optimal memory usage and performance.

 ---